 CDANZ National Symposium for Research and Leading Practice is our flagship event bringing together practitioners from across New Zealand and ideas from around the globe.

-The Symposium itself is a 1.5 day event with the option to add on an industry dinner on the evening of Day 1 and the CDANZ AGM on the afternoon of Day 2.
+The Symposium itself is a 1.5 day event with the option to add on an industry dinner on the evening of Day 1.
+CDANZ Annual General Meeting is a half day event held adjacent to the Symposium.

 Social justice is a term used to represent the fair and just distribution of wealth, opportunities, and privileges within a society, and has strong historical roots in vocational psychology.
 Today we continue to see how social and political factors influence the aspirations, education, and employment opportunities for individuals and communities.
 At this year’s CDANZ National Symposium we will explore:

 - How can effective career development services reduce inequality and contribute to a more just society?

 - How do we ensure our career practice reflects the varied needs of clients from diverse backgrounds?

 - 3. How can we partner government to achieve our CDANZ vision of “Excellence in career development - for all New Zealanders.”

 The Symposium is generously hosted by Victoria University of Wellington at their Kelburn Campus.

 Our Plenary sessions will be held in TTR LT1 in the Te Toki a Rata Building for Science teaching and research.

 Workshop Spaces will be held in AM102, AM103, AM104, AM106 in the nearby Alan McDiarmid Building.